akumaraguru/akumaraguru.github.io/pages/about.md

 permalink: /about/
 ---

 Hi there!
-I am a PhD student at the University of Southern California, working under Gaurav Sukhatme in the [Robotics Embedded Systems Laboratory](https://robotics.usc.edu/resl).
+I am a graduate student at the University of Southern California, working under Gaurav Sukhatme in the [Robotics Embedded Systems Laboratory](https://robotics.usc.edu/resl).
 I've gotten my undergraduate degree in Electrical Engineering and Computer Science at the University of California, Berkeley.

 Currently I work on research in adaptive sampling and motion planning with applications in aquatic robotics.
 Our lab group collaborates with [David Caron's lab](https://dornsife.usc.edu/labs/caron/) in monitoring harmful algae blooms in lakes and reservoirs in California.